jmares/acme_corp/README.md

 Have I encoutered even one subchapter from the chapters 3 and 4 without errors?

 Chapter 4.4 and before: In the text the author uses floats (eg. 1.2) for the weights, but in the sample code he uses integers (eg. 120).

+I AM NEVER GOING TO BUY A MEAP (Manning Early Access Program) BOOK AGAIN.

+Instead of feeling privileged for having early access, what I feel is frustration of having to work with an unfinished book.

+I wish I had never started with this book.
+Chapter 5 was slightly better, but chapter 6 is chaotic.
+Sometimes it doesn't mention the files you need to copy to your site, then you get a snippet of code, but nowhere is mentioned where in the given file it belongs, so you have to look it up in GitHub repository for this book.
+Most frustratingly is when you have to add a snippet of code, but it is nowhere to be found on the GitHub repository.
+Or the code in the GitHub repository doens't match the code from the book.
+I already came very close just forgot about this book.

+A couple of pages later: I quit.
+I barely know what I am doing, the text in the book doens't give me an understanding of hwat I am doing and why.